Last updated Sep 13, 2023

 Update Atlassian components

-If you include any AUI components, make sure the AUI version is 9.7.1 or later.
+If you bundle any AUI components, make sure the AUI version is 9.9.0 or later.
+Otherwise you can use the version provided by the products (web-resource).

 Migrate your app colors: CSS and JavaScript